ArikSquad/EnSave-Discord/README.md

 # Overview
 This is an open-source discord bot developed by [ArikSquad](https://github.com/Ariksquad) and [Mhilkos](https://github.com/Mhilkos).
-We also have documented files in this project, so feel free to check the files and see the documentation over there!
+We also have some documented files in this project, so feel free to check the files and see the documentation over there!
-EnSave uses discord.py library which has been unarchived.
-If you would like to use this as your own bot, please give us some credit.
+EnSave uses the latest discord.py library.
+If you would like to use this as your template for your bot, please add mention us.

 # Installation
 1. Clone this repository using this command: